PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 Git in practice: integration within PyCharm
 -------------------------------------------

 We started this tutorial by presenting the use of Git with the command line for educational purposes.
-There is several graphical user interfaces that can ease the use of Git in the daily life, such as `GitHub Desktop`__ if you are working with Windows.
+There are several graphical user interfaces that can ease the use of Git in the daily life, such as `GitHub Desktop`__ if you are working with Windows.